Home

 One positive improvement for drip brewing has been the introduction of the "Thermal Carafe Machines" or "Airpot Brewing Machines."
 These help preserve your beverage if you make more than you can use within 20 minutes or so.

-A "pod" is coffee (or tea) that is pre-package inside it's own filter.
+A "pod" is coffee (or tea) that is pre-package inside its own filter.
 The benefit of the pod is that each one is perfectly measured out and they require no cleanup effort.

 The disadvantage of the pod is the beans are only as fresh as when they were ground and placed into the pod.
 In other words, quality may be sacrificed for convenience.
 Remember, we should grind our beans as close to brewing as possible.